nachazo/scryfalldler/README.md

 `php scryfalldler -url https://magic.wizards.com/en/products/dominaria/cards -folder cards/dominaria`
 * Creates a zip file of cards from Wizard's web page featuring `dominaria` cards
      * The zip file is placed in the folder `.../scryfalldlerDirectory/decks/deck1/archive/`

+ `php scryfalldler -list`
+ * in the command window, lists all of the card sets on Scryfall and the number of cards in each of those sets.
+ * then it asks for a set to name to download all the cards of
+    * no additional arguments can be added
+    * the result is the same as a `php scryfalldler -set <setName>` call
+    * entering no text then pressing `ENTER` ends the process without downloading

 ---------------